ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Empirical Evaluation

-\begin{itemize} \item In \cref{sec:acc}, we show that \Sys can reduce the GPU memory footprint of the KV cache by over $6\times$ without accuracy degradation on a wide range of models and evaluation benchmarks. \item In \cref{sec:eff}, we demonstrate \Sys can support up to $6\times$ larger batch sizes and increase the inference throughput by up to $3.04\times$ without compromising model quality. \item In \cref{sec:ab}, we present extensive ablation studies that validate the effectiveness of each component of \Sys in optimizing GPU memory usage and enhancing performance. \end{itemize}
+In this section, we showcase the effectiveness and efficiency of \Sys.
+Specifically, \begin{itemize}[itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In \cref{sec:acc}, we show that \Sys can reduce the GPU memory footprint of the KV cache by over $6\times$ without accuracy degradation on a wide range of models and evaluation benchmarks. \item In \cref{sec:eff}, we demonstrate \Sys supports $6\times$ larger batch sizes and increase the inference throughput by up to $3.04\times$ without compromising model quality. \item In \cref{sec:ab}, we present ablation studies that validate the effectiveness of each component of \Sys in optimizing GPU memory usage and performance. \end{itemize}